gymreklab/cse185-spring19/project_guidelines.md

 * Title: Should be short and informative
 * Introduction: provide some background and motivation for the study, plus a brief summary of your results.
 * Methods: provide enough details about the tools, versions, and options you used to reproduce exactly what you did.
 Should be divided into subheadings
 * Results: summarize each main item of the original paper you reproduced.
-Should be divided into subheadings
+Should be divided into subheadings.
+Show your results side by side with the results you tried to reproduce.
 * Discussion: you may discuss: potential limitations of your analysis, challenges you faced, and how your pipeline could be improved.
 * References: cite at least 4 scientific journal articles.
 * Appendix: describe who in the group did which pieces of the project.

 Other notes:
 * Lab reports should be turned in on Piazza.
 Please submit a PDF that is no more than 10 pages and a minimum of 8 pages.
+Font Arial 11 with 1-inch margins.
 * If you write your own scripts, please upload those along with your assignment.

 ### Report scoring: